Rochester, New York: 20th century

 During World War II, Rochester factories produced a variety of goods for the war effort, including fuel tanker ships, optical equipment, and radio proximity fuses, amounting to of military orders.
 Following the war, the city began engaging in urban renewal projects to revitalize downtown, including the construction of Midtown Plaza and freeways like the Inner Loop, and the demolition of the Front Street neighborhood.
 By the 1970s, the city experienced highway revolts against new projects, and in the 2010s, the city began filling in the Inner Loop to restore older neighborhoods.

 In 1950, the Census Bureau reported Rochester's population as 97.6% White and 2.3% Black.
 Rochester's black population tripled to more than 25,000 during the 1950s.
 Casually employed by the city's major industries, most African Americans in the city held low-pay and low-skill jobs, and lived in substandard housing.
 Discontent exploded in the three-day 1964 Rochester race riot, which resulted in five deaths, 350 injuries, nearly a thousand arrests, and 204 stores looted or damaged.
 In the wake of the riot, the Rochester Area Churches, together with black civil rights leaders, invited Saul Alinsky of the Industrial Areas Foundation to help the community organize.
 With the Reverend Franklin Florence, they established FIGHT (Freedom, Integration, God, Honor, Today), which successfully brought pressure to bear on Eastman Kodak to help open up employment and city governance.

+In 1992, Rochester tried to help the closing factories by turning the historic High Falls industrial area into a tourist "Entertainment District".
+They built a laser light show over the waterfall, as well as a "Center at High Falls Museum" and brought in restaurants and nightclubs.
+While it was a hit in the 1990s, the district struggled to stay profitable by the early-2000s as businesses continued to move out.

+In 1997, Kodak announced it would be laying off 10,000 employees globally, with a huge portion of those in Rochester.
+This was a largest job cut announcement in U.S. history at the time.
+It signaled to the city that the era of Kodak's dominance in the area was officially over.

 With industrial restructuring in the later 20th century, Rochester's manufacturing workforce shrank.
 Kodak, long the city's largest employer, conducted massive layoffs prior to a 2012 bankruptcy.
 Demographic changes also occurred, including thousands of Puerto Ricans moving to the city after World War II.